KRFOSS/kali-docs/arm/imx-6ull-evk/index.md

 headless: kali-desktop-xfce
 metapackage: kali-linux-default
 status: community
-cpu:
+cpu: iMX6ULL
+cores: 1
-gpu:
+gpu: Vivante
-ram:
+ram: DDR3L
+ram-size: 1GB
-ethernet:
+ethernet: 2
+ethernet-speed: 100
-wifi:
+wifi: no
-bluetooth:
+bluetooth: no
-usb3:
+usb3: no
-usb2:
+usb2: 2
-storage:
+storage: sdcard
 ---

 <!-- @steev: TODO: This is a community contributed image, so we don't know that much about it, nor do we test it. -->